Decision Guide

 Best for

-• Highly confidential searches at the top of the house
+• Highly confidential searches at the top of the business

-• Seats where the candidate pool is global and you need a deep proprietary network
+• Seats where the candidate pool is international and you need a deep proprietary network

 Watch out for